 1 Any enhancements, corrective maintenance, or other code changes to FALCON should not negatively impact system performance.
 Specifically, system performance will be baselined at the beginning of the contract and will be rebaselined at the completion of any major releases.
 This baseline will serve as the minimum for acceptable system performance.

-15
+Tier 1 - Help Desk Support Resolution Time for incoming emails that have been accessed for action during 09:00-17:00pm EST and after hours.
+No More than 24 hours, or when the user stops responding 24 hours from the time when the email is accessed for action until it is resolved or moved to Tier 2 or 3.
 Tier 2 Software Support Response time for Tier 2 tickets received during defined business hours The end of the current day Time the ticket is assigned to Tier 2 until the time the ticket is accessed for action.
-Tier 2 Software Support Average resolution time of Tier 2 tickets 8 business days Time the ticket is placed in the Tier 2 queue for action to the time it appears as closed or referred, system, divided by the total number of tickets.
+Tier 2 Software Support Average resolution time of Tier 2 tickets 8 business days Time the ticket is placed in the Tier 2 queue for action to the time it appears as closed or referred, divided by the total number of tickets.
 Tier 2 Software Support Response time for Tier 2 tickets, after hours The end of the following day Time the ticket is assigned until the time the ticket is picked up for action.
 Tier 2 Software Support Average resolution time for Tier 2 tickets, received after defined business hours 8 business days Time the ticket is placed in the Tier 2 queue for action to the time it appears as closed or referred, system, divided by the total number of tickets.

 Tier 3 Software Support Response time for Tier 3 tickets during specified business hours not involving a system outage or denial of access to substantial numbers of users No more than 4 hours Time the ticket is assigned to Tier 3 until the time the ticket is accessed for action.

-Tier 3 Average resolution 8 business Time the ticket is Software Support time of Tier 3 tickets not involving a system outage or denial of access to substantial numbers of users days placed in the Tier 3 queue for action to the time it appears as closed or referred, system, divided by the total number of tickets Tier 3 Software Support Response time for Emergency tickets, either during specified business hours or after hours, that involve a system outage or denial of access to substantial numbers of users FALCON Program Manager or designate shall be alerted no more than 30 minutes after occurrence Time the ticket is assigned as an Emergency until the time the ticket is picked up for action.
+Tier 3 Software Support Average resolution time of Tier 3 tickets not involving a system outage or denial of access to substantial numbers of users 8 business days Time the ticket is placed in the Tier 3 queue for action to the time it appears as closed or referred, system, divided by the total number of tickets Tier 3 Software Support Response time for Emergency tickets, either during specified business hours or after hours, that involve a system outage or denial of access to substantial numbers of users FALCON Program Manager or designate shall be alerted no more than 30 minutes after occurrence Time the ticket is assigned as an Emergency until the time the ticket is picked up for action.
 Tier 3 Software Support Average resolution time for Emergency tickets, either during specified business hours or after hours No more than 8 hours Time the ticket is placed in the Tier 3 queue for action to the time it appears as closed or referred, system, divided by the total number of tickets